-Public safety officer survivor benefits - If you're a survivor of a public safety officer killed in the line of duty, you might be able to exclude certain income (Ex: annuity received under a government plan).
+Public safety officer survivor benefits -- If you're a survivor of a public safety officer killed in the line of duty, you might be able to exclude certain income.
 Public safety officers include:

 Ambulance crew members

-To learn more, see IRS Publication 559: Survivors, Executors, and Administrators.
+To learn more, see Publication 559: Survivors, Executors, and Administrators at www.irs.gov.

-Profits on the sale of a home - If you owned and lived in your home for at least 2 of the 5 years before you sold it, you might be able exclude up to $500,000 of profit from taxable income on a joint return.
-If single, the exclusion limit is $250,000 .
+Profits on the sale of a home -- If you owned and lived in your home for at least two of the five years before you sold it, you might be able exclude up to $500,000 of profit from taxable income on a joint return.
+If you're single, the exclusion limit is $250,000 .

-However, if you have a home office or rent out part of your home, depreciation allowed after May 6, 1997, will be taxed at 25% on the profit made.
-As of 2009, you must subtract the amount of gain attributable to a period of nonqualified use from the exclusion of gain on your home’s sale.
+That's not the case, if you have a home office or rent out part of your home.
+Then, depreciation allowed after May 6, 1997, will be taxed at 25% on the profit made.
+As of 2009, you must subtract the amount of gain you can attribute to a period of nonqualified use from the exclusion of gain on your home’s sale.
 To learn more, see the Sale of a Home tax tip.

-Roth IRA withdrawals - Withdrawals up to your contribution amounts are always tax-free.
-Also, after you turn 59 1 / 2, all withdrawals you make including earnings are tax-free if the account has been open for at least 5 years.
+Roth IRA withdrawals -- Withdrawals up to your contribution amounts are always tax-free.
+Also, after you turn 59 1/2, all withdrawals you make -- including earnings -- are tax-free if the account has been open for at least five years.
 To learn more, see the Individual Retirement Accounts (IRAs) tax tip.

-Scholarships and fellowship grants - If you use scholarship or grant money for tuition and related expenses, the money is tax-free.
-This includes these expenses if required of all students in the courses:
+Scholarships and fellowship grants -- If you use scholarship or grant money for tuition and related expenses, the money is tax-free.
+This includes these required expenses:

 However, if you use any of the money to pay room and board, that portion is taxable income.
-To learn more, see IRS Publication 970 to learn more.
+To learn more, see Publication 970 at www.irs.gov.

-Social Security - Depending upon your income, Social Security benefits might be entirely tax-free or partly taxable.
-Ex: If your income is more than $25,000 -- $32,000 if married filing jointly -- up to 85% of your Social Security benefits can be taxed.
+Social Security -- Depending upon your income, Social Security benefits might be entirely tax-free or partly taxable.
+Ex: If your income is more than $25,000 -- or $32,000 if married filing jointly -- up to 85% of your Social Security benefits is taxable.
 When figuring your income, include tax-free interest income and 50% of your Social Security benefits.